By Cami Sauder

 4. Hotels & Motels

-Many of these parks are a bit “out in the middle of nowhere” and may not have a lot of nearby infrastructure like restaurants and hotels, so you may end up having to drive to a nearby larger city to reach a decent hotel and for dining.
+Many of these parks are a bit “in the middle of nowhere” and may not have much in the way of nearby infrastructure like restaurants and hotels, so you may need to drive to a close larger city to reach a decent hotel and for dining.

 3. When to Visit National Parks

-It’s also a good idea to try and pick less popular hiking trails and routes, so you don’t feel like someone is passing you every 30 seconds :).
+It’s also a good idea to pick less popular hiking trails and routes, so you don’t feel like someone is passing you every 30 seconds :).

 TIP: Visit National Parks that are open at night for a unique and memorable experience with fewer crowds.